bassmanitram/actions-for-nautilus/README.md

 * `gedit` - the standard Gnome editor - you probably already have this
 * `gnome-terminal` - the standard Gnome terminal emulator (for now) - you probably have this too.
-* `git` - (you probably have that already as well, if you followed the installation instructions above :))
 * `xclip`  - a command line tool for managing the X clipboards
 * `zenity` - a Gnome UI toolkit for shell scripts